SmallImprovements/react-redux-composable-list/docs/Concepts.md

 # Concepts

 It makes sense to know the concepts behind the library in order to use it.
-First the three ingredients blocks Enhancements, Enhanced Component and Ehhancer Components are explained.
-Second the flow with all ingredients will get explained.
+First, the general terms and the three ingredients Enhancements, Enhanced Component and Enhancer Components will be explained.
+Second, you will get to know the flow in context with all ingredients.

 ## Terms